 Pasajes San Juan to San SebastiánSleep: San Sebastián (B, L, D) / Walk: 8 KMs or 5 miles

-This morning, we return to Pasajes de San Juan and cross over to the other bank of San Pedro just like the pilgrims did a thousand years ago - via boat!
+This morning, we return to Pasajes de San Juan and cross over to San Pedro on the other side of the port like the pilgrims did a thousand years ago - via boat!
 We then work our way past large caseríos, old stone Basque farm houses, and are soon greeted by the stylish resort town of San Sebastián, a place that has long been popular with the Spanish bourgeois.
-Here the beauty of the Concha beach makes it a wonderful place for an afternoon stroll.
+Here the beauty of La Concha beach makes it a wonderful place for an afternoon stroll.

 San Sebastián to OrioSleep: San Sebastián (B, L) / Walk: 16 KMs or 10 miles